christopher5106/christopher5106.github.io/_posts/2017-12-1-python-dash-evaluate-true-skills-reinforcement-learning-agents-distributed-cluster.markdown

   --num-agents NUM_AGENTS
                         number of players
   --num-matches NUM_MATCHES
-                        number of games to play --ip-file IP_FILE     location of the nodes
+                        number of matches to play --ip-file IP_FILE     location of the nodes
 ```